-‘Simplicity’ of Chinese music, as observed by European scholars, was not wholeheartedly undervalued by the listeners on the embassy.
-For example, Hüttner was a keen observer, and was an open-minded listener to Chinese music and soundscape.
-Some of the most revealing descriptions of embassy’s musical encounter comes from the early morning ceremony on 14 September 1793 as Macartney and his men were preparing to be presented to the emperor in his summer palace in Jehol (now Chengde).
+The ‘simplicity’ of Chinese music, as observed by European scholars, was not wholeheartedly undervalued by the listeners on the embassy.
+For example, Hüttner was a keen observer, and an open-minded listener to Chinese music and soundscape.
+Some of the most revealing descriptions of the embassy’s musical encounter come from the early morning ceremony on 14 September 1793 as Macartney and his men were preparing to be presented to the emperor in his summer palace in Jehol (now Chengde).
 When the Qianlong emperor took the throne, Hüttner reported hearing ‘the most beautiful music,’ and Macartney responded to the grandeur of the ceremony: ‘The commanding feature of the ceremony was that calm dignity that sober pomp of Asiatic greatness, which European refinements have not yet attained.’

 Macartney and his entourage continued to experience the imperial rituals of Qianlong’s court, and after several days, on September 18, they were invited to one of the main celebratory events—performances of tributary dramas—with the emperor in attendance.
-Described by Macartney as consisting of ‘partly in recitative, partly in singing, without any accompaniment of instrumental music,’ the performance of these dramas were not favourably received by the embassy.
-However, one of the dramas, Si hai sheng ping (Ascendant peace in the four seas), was newly commissioned by the Emperor for the occasion and featured the hero Wenchang, who announces the arrival of envoys from the ‘country of Ying-li-ji [England], gazing in admiration at your imperial majesty’ and ‘sincerely [presenting] its tribute to the court.’
-Eventually, a storm necessitates the British envoy to return home.
-As Irvine explains, Macartney did not understand the drama’s specific content, merely describing it as ‘a great variety, both tragical and comical . . . acted in succession, though without any apparent connection to one another.’
+Macartney described the drama to include a combination of recitative and singing, without any instrumental accompaniment.
+The performance of these dramas was not favourably received by the embassy.
+However, one of the dramas, Si hai sheng ping (Ascendant Peace in the Four Seas), was newly commissioned by the Emperor for the occasion and featured the hero Wenchang, who announces the arrival of envoys from the ‘country of Ying-li-ji [England], gazing in admiration at your imperial majesty’ and ‘sincerely [presenting] its tribute to the court.’
+Eventually, a storm necessitates that the British envoy return home.
+As Irvine explains, Macartney did not understand the drama’s specific content, merely describing it as ‘a great variety, both tragical and comical . . . [scenes] acted in succession, though without any apparent connection to one another.’
 Although the content was lost on the members of the embassy, it is noteworthy that the commissioned drama made an actual reference to the British guests, and even foreshadowed the unsuccessful outcome of the embassy.
 Merely three months after witnessing this performance, the embassy headed back to Portsmouth.

-Back in England, the embassy had inspired satirical works, even before its departure, and according to Williams, they ridiculed the embassy ‘as a costly folly, as an attempt to distract public attention from the struggles for liberty at home, or even as an imperialist plot to invade China.’
-When the news of the embassy’s unsuccessful outcome reached home in the summer of 1794, satires offered a more critical view of the British that ‘the true causes of the embassy’s failure might lie in the assumptions, conduct, and national character of British elites.’
+Back in England, the embassy had inspired satirical works even before its departure, and according to Williams, they ridiculed the embassy ‘as a costly folly, as an attempt to distract public attention from the struggles for liberty at home, or even as an imperialist plot to invade China.’
+When the news of the embassy’s unsuccessful outcome reached home in the summer of 1794, satires offered a more critical view of the British that (in Williams’ words) ‘the true causes of the embassy’s failure might lie in the assumptions, conduct, and national character of British elites.’